 - Step 2: The Inspections

-Most customers will have to undergo a two-part inspection process described below.
+Most customers will have to undergo the two-part inspection process described below.

 Vehicle Safety Inspection